The features of Esri's Utility Network (now in beta) can be utilized to generate reports using the built-in chart features of ArcGIS Pro.

 Hi, I'm Corey Blakeborough with SSP Innovations, and I'm here today to show you how to use your Utility Network data to create a load summary report off your electric network.
 Keep in mind as we go through this, that you can use this functionality to analyze your data in a lot of different ways, all geared toward keeping your networks healthy.

 So, we have some exciting news here.
 We are going to be running this demo in a new beta 1 release of Utility Network, and we are going to run off published services as well.
 Right now we are viewing the entire electric network.
-We want to analyze one specific circuit, and that's modeled as a subnetwork here in Utility Network data model.
+We want to analyze one specific circuit, and that's modeled as a subnetwork here in the Esri Utility Network data model.
 So, the first thing that we want to do here is find our circuit breaker.
 We are going to use the out of the box select by attribute tool to find it in this demo.

 We are going to specify the circuit breaker as the layer name.
 Here in the expression, we are going to add a where clause.
 It's important to note, we would want to search based on what's called a subnetwork name.
 Now, if you've been paying attention to our previous videos, you might already know that in an electric network (using Utility Network) the subnetwork name also corresponds to the circuit name or the feeder id.
 So, if we plug in the feeder id under our subnetwork name and add that as a where clause.